Schick's wonder goal: How the internet reacted, where it ranks

-Patrick Schick's incredible halfway line goal in Czech Republic's win over Scotland got the internet talking, with plenty paying tribute a strike that has been officially measured at 54 yards (50 metres).
+Patrik Schick's incredible halfway line goal in Czech Republic's win over Scotland got the internet talking, with plenty paying tribute to a strike that has been officially measured at 54 yards (50 metres).

 The 25-year-old had already scored once to open the scoring at Hampden Park when, seven minutes into the second half, he ran onto a clearance from teammate Tomas Soucek.
 Seconds later -- and with Scotland goalkeeper David Marshall clawing at thin air -- the ball was in the net.